imagehat/ih.textile_editor.ee2_addon/README.txt

 EE extension by Mike Kroll, www.imagehat.com
 Port of Textile Editor by Dave Olson, slateinfo.blogs.wvu.edu

-Version 2.0.4 - Updated to maintain text selection when linking to files
+Version 2.0.5 - Updated to use EE 2.2 upload JS objects Version 2.0.4 - Updated to maintain text selection when linking to files
                 using the native EE File Manager Version 2.0.3 - Fixed a bug with placing files using the EE file manager